 However, the menthol was not successful in reducing cold hyperalgesia.

-Because of the success of its inhibitory effects, the researchers concluded that menthol could be useful as topical solution to decrease sensitivity to pain and are “of great therapeutic potential” (Anderson HH et al 2016).
+Because of the success of its inhibitory effects, the researchers concluded that menthol could be useful as topical solution to decrease sensitivity to pain and are “of great therapeutic potential” (Anderson et al 2016).
 More importantly, this study supported the “Gate Control Theory” of pain relief in a human model using topical menthol.

 Andersen HH et al 2016.
 High-Concentration L-Menthol Exhibits Counter-Irritancy to Neurogenic Inflammation, Thermal and Mechanical Hyperalgesia Caused by Trans-cinnamaldehyde.
 J Pain.
 Aug;17(8):919-29.